laffan/psd-to-phaser/README.md

 ### 1. Generator

-The generator uses psd_tools to break up a PSD, generate a JSON file from its layer data and then output a series of optimized assets.
-Requires the use of a naming convention for your layer names.
-As a standalone tool, this could be useful to just about anyone who uses psds to create assets.
+If you've named your layers properly, the generator turns the layers of a psd in to a series of optimized assets, along with a sensibly formatted JSON file.
+It's smart enough to output sprites, spritesheets, atlases, tiles and even animations!
+(As a standalone tool, this could be useful to just about anyone who uses psds to create assets.)

 Learn more in the [📄 Generator README](./generator/README.md).

 ### 2. Plugin

-The PSD-to-Phaser plugin parses the JSON from the generator and provides a series of helper functions to display and manipulate the layers in your Phaser project.
+The PSD-to-Phaser plugin parses the JSON from the generator and provides a series of helper functions to display and manipulate the psd in your Phaser project.
 It also has some nifty extras like [lazyLoading](/plugin/README.md#lazyload) and a [build-your-own-joystick](/plugin/README.md#joystick-sprite-zone-key) preset.

 Learn more in the [📄 Plugin README](./plugin/README.md).